 I think most conspiracy theories are bunk in general, though.
 Think of the times groups have tried large-scale conspiracies— like Watergate.
 The larger they get, the more fantastically they come crashing down.
-Humans are bad at keeping large-scale secrets.posted over 3 years ago
+Humans are bad at keeping large-scale secrets.posted about 4 years ago

 there’s no believing or not believing, the right attitude is neutral actually, because most people reject the whole idea before even knowing anything about it just because it is an opposition from everything that they learned in school so far.
 On what were you thinking?